 6. Dealing with an underlying problem

-Sometimes, the rebellious behavior can be triggered by underlying issues, such as bullying, low self-esteem, and anxiety.
-Do not brush these off as typical behavior in children, and pay close attention to your child’s behavior.
+Sometimes, rebellious behavior can be triggered by underlying issues, such as bullying, low self-esteem, and anxiety.
+Data from the Centers for Disease Control and Prevention reveals that middle schools have the highest incidence of bullying, accounting for 28% of reported cases, while high schools at 16%.
+Combined schools and primary schools report comparatively lower rates of bullying, at 12% and 9%, respectively.
+Do not brush these off as typical behavior in children; pay close attention to your child’s behavior.
 Take the help of caretakers or teachers to get to the root of the problem.

 24 Ways To Deal With A Child Who Shows Rebellious Behavior